U.S. Senate Judiciary Committee Chairman Chuck Grassley (R-Iowa)

 FOSTER CHILDREN NEED CASAS

-Governor Brown has issued a call to action for National Foster Care Month about the importance of community support for foster children and their families.
+Governor Brown issued a call to action for National Foster Care Month about the importance of community support for foster children and their families.

 In her annual proclamation, she highlighted volunteer Court Appointed Special Advocates (CASA) as a way for people to get directly involved with foster children and ensure that they have strong advocacy in the court and child welfare systems.